suzuhe481/mngmnt-tasks-app/README.md

 - **host**: Runs the developer version of the project in your LAN, so that it can be accessed via your IP address on other devices, such as mobile phones or other computers.

 ## Releases

+### 0.2.0

+- Tasks can be added, edited, and deleted.

 ### 0.1.0